Students today are busy. Really busy.

 Just to be clear, I don’t think these achievements make me some super-impressive person.

 Neither do I think that the main aim of education is to become a top student.

 But through the process of becoming a better student, you’ll learn to be more organized, focused, disciplined and meticulous.

-These are skills and traits that will prove beneficial throughout your life.
+These are skills and traits that will be beneficial throughout your life.

 Students who continually feel overwhelmed are those who spend most of their time on urgent tasks.
 These are usually the same students who are sleep-deprived!